 Description Loosely based on one of Ren Descartes' philosophical ideas about mind-body dualism, an idea that was later was roundly critiqued by British philosopher Gilbert Ryle, who derisively called Descartes' idea 'Ghost in the Machine.'

-Mari O'BRIEN, Sandy UT, USA Member Since November 2006 Artist Statement I am a painter, jewelry artist, and photographer who spent 25 years as an academic teaching French and English language and literature, comparative literature, and humanities—until I felt a calling to return to the art that inspired much of my youth.
+Mari O'BRIEN, San Luis Obispo, CA Member Since November 2006 Artist Statement I am a painter, jewelry artist, and photographer who spent 25 years as an academic teaching French and English language and literature, comparative literature, and humanities—until I felt a calling to return to the art that inspired much of my youth.
 Prior to my rediscovery of art and design, I conducted research on, published, studies about, and taught literature courses with an ecocritical focus, exploring how nature and literature interact.
 I continue to be inspired especially by the natural world.
 I zealously believe that Nature has many lessons to teach humans, if we will only listen to her voice.

 My art works are rendered mainly in transparent watercolor, gouache, acrylic, pastel, collage, mixed media, and photography.
 As an artist, I produce both representational and non-representational / abstract work.

 While I often feel an irresistible compulsion to interpret the natural world and communicate the profound emotion Nature inspires in me, my work also explores the realms of the human subconscious--mine in particular--that emerge in my paintings.
 I am inspired by poets and poetry, and write poetry myself, so you will often find that my paintings reflect my love for poetry.